CynicalApe/NEATSelfDrivingCarUE4/README.md

 # Training NEAT Neural Network With Ray Casting in Unreal Engine 4
 ![](https://raw.githubusercontent.com/CynicalApe/NEATSelfDrivingCarUE4/master/Additional/sensor.png)
 ## How It Works:
-Each car has 2 sensor components in front that sends a ray.
-If the sensors hit anything they return the distance between the sensor and the object.
+Each car has 2 sensor components in the front that sends 2 rays.
+If the rays hit anything they return the distance between the sensor and the object.
 We feed this information + car's own velocity vector and acceleration vector to our neural network.
 Neural network is created by a method called NeuroEvolution of Augmenting Topologies (NEAT)

 ![](https://raw.githubusercontent.com/CynicalApe/NEATSelfDrivingCarUE4/master/Additional/ray_cast_gif.gif)